-The US and UK governments have joined forces to blame a series of global cyber attacks on the Russian military intelligence agency believed to behind the Skripal poisoning.
+The US and UK governments have joined forces to identify the GRU – the Russian military intelligence agency believed to behind the Skripal poisoning – as the source of a series of cyber attacks.

 Investigators at the National Cyber Security Centre linked the agency, known as the GRU, to six high profile cyber attacks over the last three years, including hits on the US Democratic Party, Ukrainian infrastructure and the World Anti-Doping Agency.